Danny Kajumba

+Background

+He went to the United kingdom as a refugee from Uganda in the early 1970s and served in various capacities; as a missionary, pastor, community activist and championed minority ethnic Anglican concerns.
+Kanjumba is married to Tina and they have two children.

+Career

+Kajumba has served as non-stipendiary minister in the Ugandan government.
+He was a general secretary of Buganda Kingdom.
+He was appointed Archdeacon of Reigate in the United Kingdom for 15 years and retired in February 2016, he is a chairman of tritrees which is a non-profitable organisation focused on humanitarian and environmental causes.Throughout his career, he has been a vocal advocate for increasing representation of ethnic minorities in senior positions within the Church of England.

 Kajumba was educated at school in Uganda and also has a degree from the Open University; and was ordained after earlier jobs in the caring professions in 1986.
 After a curacy in Goldington he worked in his home country until 1998.
 He was then team vicar of Horley until his archdeacon's appointment.
 He was appointed as a member of the board of governors of Monkton Combe School in 2004.

 Kajumba's retirement was announced as 23 February 2016.